Isuzu Gemini: North America

-GM Canada replaced the Sunburst with the Passport Optima in 1989.
+GM Canada replaced the Sunburst with the Passport Optima for 1988.
 For GM, this was an entry-level vehicle to attract young buyers and to compete with Japanese midsize cars in the US market.
 Chevrolet's Spectrum lacked many of the options and equipment of the I-Mark, although with the exception of a brief run of decontented hatchbacks in 1988 dubbed "Spectrum Express" they were not as austere as the base trim levels of contemporary Dodge Colt, Toyota Tercel and Honda Civics.
 Both the Chevrolet and the Isuzu were available with the 70 hp 1.5-liter SOHC non-turbo and 110 hp turbo engines, but neither diesel engines nor NAVi5 were offered in the US.
 The turbocharged I-Mark was called the RS model in 1988 and then changed to the LS model in 1989.
 The I-Mark was available with the 125 hp 1.6-liter DOHC engine in 1989 only, as the RS model.
 In 1988 and 1989, the LS and RS models were offered with Lotus Tuned Suspension, the sportier suspension featuring more rigid dampers, alternate spring rates, and bigger sway bars.

 For 1988, the Chevrolet Spectrum was available as the base model, with a better equipped LS package, or as the Turbo Sedan.
 There was also a Spectrum Sport Coupe package (hatchback only) on offer, using the standard engine combined with some of the Turbo's equipment, such as a sporty steering wheel, different rear view mirrors, a rear spoiler, fully body colored exterior (grille, bumpers, door handles, etcetera), and the uprated F41 suspension.
 The 1989 Geo Spectrum (introduced in June 1988 as an early 1989 model year) was only available with the naturally aspirated 1.5-liter engine in a single equipment level, with either the three-door hatchback or four-door sedan bodywork.